I have always joked that in order to promote in the military as an enlisted soldier you only need three things:

 Step 3.)
 Hold people to the standard and set real consequences for those that do not comply

 This seems simple to me, what the hell is the point of a standard if people are not held to it?
 Once you are at your unit you are required to take one of these tests each month.
 Fail the same one twice in a single year and you are gone.
 Fail more than three of your twelve tests in a year and you are gone.
 If you are sick or injured you have until the end of the month to take the test.
 The only exception is for those with a legitimate medical reason.
 This isn’t welfare; this is supposed to be the greatest military ever assembled.
 Do you think the Spartans that fought at Thermopylae would have been allowed to march to the hot gates if they couldn’t pass a PT test?
 Be physically prepared for war at all times or find a new profession!

 Step 4.)
 Make passing a point of pride

 In Ranger Battalion the three worst letters you could string together were RFS.
 Being Released For Standards could include any number of things, but what it ensured was that the men of the 75th fell in line.
 We didn’t have tape tests and we sure as shit didn’t need courtesy patrols.
-Men took a great deal of pride in what they had to accomplish to be there and as a result they made sure that anyone else who wore the scroll lived up to the same standards that they were made to adhere to.
-Physical readiness, neatness of dress, care of equipment and courtesy to superior officers all come down to the same thing: pride.
+Men took a great deal of pride in what they had to accomplish to be there and as a result, they made sure that anyone else who wore the scroll lived up to the same standards that they were made to adhere to.
+Physical readiness, neatness of dress, care of equipment, and courtesy to superior officers all come down to the same thing: pride.
 Have a standard that makes sense and then enforce the hell out of it, which is how you create an effective fighting force.
-That esprit de corps is then passed down the ranks, step out of line and get kicked out.
-If you have what it takes to pass it is nearly impossible to not have overwhelming sense of pride in yourself and your unit.
-NCO’s with unit pride breed privates with unit pride.
+That esprit de corps is then passed down the ranks, step out of line, and get kicked out.
+If you have what it takes to pass it is nearly impossible to not have an overwhelming sense of pride in yourself and your unit.
+NCOs with unit pride breed privates with unit pride.
 That is the strength of any great fighting force.